optozorax/unasanu/content/en/index.md

 Another alternative would be to spend a few consecutive hours reviewing random pictures and then train a neural network based on these data to yield similar responses.
 Later, this model can be applied to the astronomical amount of data.
 The problem here is that the neural network's approximation to your judgement might not provide the most optimal answer.
 Additionally, you still need to expend a lot of effort on manually collecting data.

 There's a third potential option for those in the coding paradise: for each question about a pair of photographs, you could initiate a simulation of your mind that would provide the answer, and immediately erase this simulation post-response.
-However, this seems somewhat unfair as these simulations face an uncertain future – and you wouldn’t want to be among them.
+However, this seems somewhat unfair as these simulations face an uncertain future – and you wouldn't want to be among them.
 If there are multiple versions of your consciousness -- a primary one and subsidiary ones -- it's unfair to the secondary versions.

 However, there's a fair and ethical enhancement of the third method that involves the following steps:
 * Take all possible pairs of pictures.
 For each pair, you will only need to provide an answer.